Acute Abdominal Pain in Pregnancy

 Red Flags

-- Distortion of anatomy may alter symptoms and signs – appendicitis is notoriously difficult to diagnose in the second trimester.
+- Changes in anatomy may alter symptoms and signs – appendicitis is notoriously difficult to diagnose in the second trimester.
 If in doubt, admit.

 - A woman in early pregnancy who experiences unilateral lower abdominal pain followed by light bleeding or blackish discharge has an ectopic until proved otherwise.